Franz Ignatz Cassian Hallaschka

-Franz Ignatz Cassian Hallaschka; Czech: František Ignác Kassián Halaška (10 July 1780, Bautsch - 12 July 1847, Prague) was a Moravian physicist.
+Franz Ignatz Cassian Hallaschka (František Ignác Kassián Halaška; 10 July 1780 – 12 July 1847) was a Czech physicist of Moravian-German ethnicity.

-In 1799 he became a member of the Piarists.
-He studied mathematics, physics, philosophy and theology at schools in Strassnitz, Nikolsburg and Kremsier, receiving his ordination in April 1804.
-In 1806 he taught classes in mathematics and physics at the Ordenscollegium in Nikolsburg, and during the following year, obtained his PhD at the University of Vienna.
-In 1808 he became a professor of physics in Brünn, where he established an observatory.
-From 1814 to 1833 he was a professor of physics at the University of Prague.
-In 1816 he published "Elementa eclipsium quas patitur tellus", a work in which he calculated all solar eclipses observable from the Earth for the years 1816 up until 1860.
-In 1823 he became a member of the Royal Bohemian Society of Sciences, and in 1831 was appointed university rector.
+He was born on 10 July 1780 in Budišov.
+In 1799, he became a member of the Piarists.
+He studied mathematics, physics, philosophy and theology at schools in Strážnice, Mikulov and Kroměříž, receiving his ordination in April 1804.
+In 1806, he taught classes in mathematics and physics at the Ordenscollegium in Nikolsburg, and during the following year, obtained his PhD at the University of Vienna.
+In 1808, he became a professor of physics in Brno, where he established an observatory.
+From 1814 to 1833, he was a professor of physics at the University of Prague.
+In 1816, he published "Elementa eclipsium quas patitur tellus", a work in which he calculated all solar eclipses observable from the Earth for the years 1816 up until 1860.
+In 1823, he became a member of the Royal Bohemian Society of Sciences, and in 1831 was appointed university rector.

-In 1833 he was named a government counselor and a referent to the Studienhofcommission at Vienna.
-From 1838 until his death he served as a provost to Alt-Bunzlau and as a country prelate of Bohemia.
+In 1833, he was named a government counselor and a referent to the Studienhofcommission at Vienna.
+From 1838 until his death, he served as a provost to Stará Boleslav and as a country prelate of Bohemia.
+He died on 12 July 1847 in Prague.